jeanamarante/blitter/README.md

 blit-ids are declared as attributes inside ```<img>``` tags.
 They serve as pointers to the frame you want to render.
 File names are used for blit-ids.
 For example, if you have a file in the src directory named example-icon.svg, the blit-id for that file will be example-icon.

+### BLITTER.hasImageData

+Check if frame exists.

+_hasImageData(id: String);_

 ### BLITTER.useObjectURLs

-This will only work in modern browsers, it is recommended you only use this to save memory on big apps and not websites.
+Call this method to save memory on big apps.

 _useObjectURLs();_

 ### BLITTER.loadSpriteBuffer

 You should never call this method directly.
-All generated sprite buffers invoke this method.
+All generated sprite buffers invoke this method by default.

 _loadSpriteBuffer(buffer: Object);_

 ### BLITTER.getImageData

-Get frames after initial load using blit-ids.
+Get frames after load event fires.

 _getImageData(id: String);_